Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Check if your bank offers Apple Pay and learn how to use the digital wallet to make contactless purchases.

-Apple Pay is a digital wallet that allows you to make contactless purchases in-store or online using just your iPhone or Apple device, without your physical debit card.
-Learn how Apple Pay works, how to set it up and how it compares to other digital wallet solutions in this guide, plus see a comprehensive list of the Irish banks that currently offer Apple Pay.
+Apple Pay lets you make contactless purchases in-store or online using just your iPhone or Apple device.
+Learn how it works, how to set it up and how it compares to other digital wallet solutions in this guide, plus see a comprehensive list of the Irish banks that currently offer Apple Pay.

 What is Apple Pay?